CCMS-UCSD/GNPSDocumentation/docs/nap.md

 ![nap_input_form](img/nap/nap_input_page.png)

-The first parameter is the GNPS network task id, this id can be found in the results email sent by GNPS or in the url, as shown in the image below, the task id is
+The first parameter is the GNPS network task id, this id can be found in the results email sent by GNPS or in the url, as shown in the image below, the task id is '3b215c4b25594b9c85d92de547815c0a'

 ![taskid](img/nap/gnps_taskid_example.png)

+and the molecular family (connected component) containing the 'cluster index' 56 can be inspected in the [molecular network](https://gnps.ucsd.edu/ProteoSAFe/result.jsp?view=network_displayer&componentindex=1&task=3b215c4b25594b9c85d92de547815c0a#%7B%7D).

 A detailed description of the parameters is provided [below](#parameter-walkthrough).